What Are Joint Support Supplements?

 Many of the typical nutrients found in joint products tend to work a little bit differently, with some acting as a pain control, others acting as a lubricant and still others helping to rebuild and repair damage.

-MSM: MSM, or methylsulfonylmethane, is an organic source of sulfur which is utsed by the body in the formation of connective tissue.
+MSM, or methylsulfonylmethane, is an organic source of sulfur which is used by the body in the formation of connective tissue.
 Sulfur is important to more than 150 compounds in the body including enzymes, hormones, antibodies and free radical scavengers.

 There are other elements involved in joint health as evidenced by reading the labels of several joint products but the above are by far the most common, with Glucosamine, Chondroitin and MSM as a formula being the most widely used joint product on the market today.
 Of course, you can find all kinds of things added to this combo but the basic combo has become the mainstay joint formula.

-Turmeric (curcumin): Turmeric root extract is another traditional Indian remedy for controlling swelling and inflammation.
-Turmeric is a bright yellow spice is used in Indian curry cooking and supplies curcumin, a powerful anti-inflammatory and antioxidant.
-In joint products this ingredient will block the Cox-2 enzyme, which is a enzyme responsible for pain.
+Turmeric root extract is another traditional Indian remedy for controlling swelling and inflammation.
+It’s a bright yellow spice used in Indian curry cooking and supplies curcumin, a powerful anti-inflammatory and antioxidant.
+In joint products this ingredient will block the Cox-2 enzyme, which is an enzyme responsible for pain.